MeenakshiPathiyil/DDoSDefender/README.md

 - Allows IPs showing valid SSL handshakes

 ## Note
-Built for educational and research purposes to simulate and mitigate DDoS attacks at the network layer
+Built for educational and research purposes to simulate and mitigate DDoS attacks at the transport layer